Seafood Recipes

 4. Rinse the Tuna Steaks and Place Them in Your Smoker

-Put the tuna steaks on the rack, making sure there’s enough room for the smoke to circulate.
+Put the tuna steaks on the rack, ensuring enough room for the smoke to circulate.

 5. Cook the Tuna Steaks to 140°F